ycarowr/UnityNetworkingAPI/README.md

 The easiest way to create a server app is described below:

-1. Download the Server UnityPackage and import it into your game server. [here](/UnityNetworkingAPI/UnityGameServer).
+1. Download the Server UnityPackage and import it into your game server.
+Link [here](/UnityNetworkingAPI/UnityGameServer).
 2. Create a new script and open it.
-3. Add the following import on top `using UnityGameServer;`
+3. Add the following import on top: `using UnityGameServer;`
-4. Change the parent class of the script to `BaseServerApplication`
+4. Change the parent class of the script to: `BaseServerApplication`
 5. Drop the script into a gameObject inside the scene.
 6. Drag and drop the scriptable object that contains the server configurations.
 The asset is located at: `UnityNetworkingAPI/UnityGameServer/Assets/ServerConfigs.asset`